What art are China's young super-rich buying?

-Written by By Oliver Giles, CNN
+Written by Oliver Giles, CNN

 Michael Xufu Huang is hard to miss.
 In March of this year, the Chinese art collector turned heads at a Guggenheim party by showing up in a white leather jumpsuit.
 A week later, he swept through the VIP opening of Art Basel in Hong Kong in a powder-pink, pajama-style outfit.
 But it's not just Huang's clothes that have art world insiders talking -- it's his age.